Riyadh-Part-Time-Courses/Riyadh-JS-4/Projects/Project1/project.md

         ]
 }
 ```
-access the value of the capacityInGallons key
+1. access the value of the `capacityInGallons` key

-add 2 rocks to the numberOfRocks in the aquarium
+2. add 2 rocks to the `numberOfRocks` in the aquarium

-access the clown fish and print the object.
+3. access the `clown fish` and `print` the object.

-access the size of the puffer fish.
+4. access the `size` of the `puffer` fish.

-your goldfish grew!
-Access the 'size' key of goldfish and reassign it to '4 inches'.
+5. your `goldfish` grew!
+Access the `size` key of goldfish and reassign it to '4 inches'.

-you bought a new fish!
-Make a new object for a 5 inch long, blue starfish and add it to the fish array.
+6. you bought a new fish!
+Make a new object for a '5 inch' long, blue starfish and add it to the fish array.

 Q4